MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/talent-FO-integration.md

 supported in the integration.
 To include additional data in CDS, a change will be required on the Microsoft side.

 If the entity is supported and the data is available in CDS, verify the mapping is correct in Data Integrator.
-If the integrator mapping looks good, then verify the data management jobs have successfully run.
+If the integrator mapping looks okay, then verify the data management jobs have successfully run.
 Errors may occur during the execution of the batch jobs.
-For more information on Data Management, see the documentation in the link at the bottom of this page.
+For more information about Data Management, see [Data management](https://docs.microsoft.com/en-us/dynamics365/unified-operations/dev-itpro/data-entities/data-entities-data-packages?toc=/fin-and-ops/toc.json).

-## Q: The addresses for my employees are incorrect after I import them into Finance and Operations.
-What should I do?**
+## The addresses for my employees are incorrect after I import them into Finance and Operations.
+What should I do?

 The number sequence for **Location ID** uses the same pattern in both Talent and Finance and Operations.
-The number sequence needs to be unique on both sides so there are not address collisions when integrating data from CDS to Finance and Operations.
+The number sequence needs to be unique on both sides so there are no address collisions when integrating data from CDS to Finance and Operations.

 During implementation of Talent, verify that the number sequences are not the same in Talent and Finance and Operations.
 Validate that all number sequences are not identical where data may be maintained in both systems.

-## Q: When creating my connection set, I am unable to see the connection in the Connection drop down.
+## When creating my connection set, I am unable to see the connection in the Connection drop-down list.
 What do I do?

-Make sure when creating your connections, you choose Dynamics 365 for Operations (currently in preview) and Common Data Service.
+Make sure when creating your connections, you choose Dynamics 365 for Finance and Operations (currently in preview) and Common Data Service.

-## Q: When syncing employments, I get the errors “CompanyInfo_FK doesn’t exist" or “The value '12/31/2154 11:59:59 pm' in field 'Employment end date' is not found in the related table 'Employment'.”
+## When syncing employments, I get the errors “CompanyInfo_FK doesn’t exist" or “The value '12/31/2154 11:59:59 pm' in field 'Employment end date' is not found in the related table 'Employment'.”
 What should I do?

 Ensure that you are mapping to the correct legal entities.
 Legal entity syncing is not part of the default template, so it is expected that each legal